Welcome to WissKI

 WissKI was initially a joint venture featuring three partners from different institutions and scientific domains: The Digital Humanities Research Group of the Department of Computer Science at the Friedrich-Alexander-University of Erlangen-Nuremberg (FAU), the Department of Museum Informatics at the Germanisches Nationalmuseum (GNM) in Nuremberg and the Biodiversity Informatics Group at the Zoologisches Forschungsmuseum Alexander Koenig (ZFMK) in Bonn.
 Software development was primarily funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) from 2009 to 2012 and from 2014 to 2017.

 I am doing extensive research on ontologies that can represent the contents of notarial deeds (15th century) ex: people, places, items, money...
 I was trying to find any papers or research using CIDOC CRM but couldn't find any.
 Did anyone encounter such research?
-Is CIDOC-CRM a good starting point for such an endevour?4 weeks ago
+Is CIDOC-CRM a good starting point for such an endevour?2 months 3 weeks ago

 Does anyone have any experience with categorizing time and time-spans with CIDOC-CRM's ontology?
-We're exploring its use for Events but struggling with interpreting the documentation surrounding time-spans and time primitives.1 month ago
+We're exploring its use for Events but struggling with interpreting the documentation surrounding time-spans and time primitives.3 months ago